Rounded/ROBot/README.md

 Next, `#import "ROBot.h"` into the classes you plan on using ROBot in.

-You'll need to override the CRUD urls in your `NSManagedObject` (or corresponding catorgory).
+You'll need to override the CRUD urls in your `NSManagedObject` (or corresponding category).
 Ex:

 	+ (NSString *)indexURL
 	{